 Your rock collection can start with rocks you find in your own backyard or neighborhood.
 Look for stream beds or areas of erosion which can often reveal unusual rocks.

-Remember, it is usually illegal to collect rocks in state parks, national parks or national monuments.
+Remember, it is often illegal to collect rocks in state parks, national parks or national monuments.
 If you are rock hunting on private property, make sure you ask for permission from the landowner.

 ROCK COLLECTING TOOLS